openfaas/docs/docs/reference/async.md

 ## Asynchronous Functions

-OpenFaaS enables long-running tasks or function invocations to run in the background through the use of NATS Streaming.
+OpenFaaS enables long-running tasks or function invocations to run in the background through the use of NATS JetStream or NATS Streaming.
 This decouples the HTTP transaction between the caller and the function.

-* The HTTP request is serialized to NATS Streaming through the gateway as a "producer".
+* The HTTP request is serialized to NATS through the gateway as a "producer".
 * The queue-worker acts as a subscriber and deserializes the HTTP request and uses it to invoke the function directly

 The asynchronous workflow can have a longer, separate timeout compared with synchronous timeout on the gateway.